Difference Between Scrum Board vs Kanban Board

 - For the scrum board, each sprint has a specific duration of time, but in Kanban board is not based on time duration.

 - Project estimation and planning is very important in the scrum board, but in the Kanban board, it is not mandatory for project estimation.

 - The daily meeting plan is highly essential for scrum board management whereas it is not mandatory in the Kanban board.

-- In scrum board, the adding of a new task in a continuous sprint is very difficult, whereas in Kanban board the new tasks are easily added to the project workflow.
+- In the scrum board, the adding of a new task in a continuous sprint is very difficult, whereas in the Kanban board the new tasks are easily added to the project workflow.

 Scrum Board vs Kanban Board Comparison Table

 Let’s discuss the top comparison between Scrum Board vs Kanban Board:

 |Active sprint is available in Scrum board, it shows the tasks or issues that the team is currently working on it.||There is no concept of Active sprint, whatever tasks are added to the board by default shows in backlogs in the board.|